dentarg/auth0-blog/_posts/2017-02-02-an-introduction-to-ethereum-and-smart-contracts.markdown

 ---
 layout: post
-title: "An Introduction to Ethereum and Smart Contracts"
+title: "An Introduction to Ethereum and Smart Contracts: Bitcoin & The Blockchain"
-description: "Learn how Ethereum and its Turing-complete smart contracts can shape the future of secure transactions"
+description: "Learn about Bitcoin and the genius behind the blockchain concept as we delve into Ethereum"
 date: 2017-02-02 12:30
 category: Technical Guide
 author: